dell/redfish-ansible-module/README.md

 ```

-## Wishlist (Coming Soon)
+## Wishlist

-  - IDRAC User Management
-  - Add option to place server info in CSV format (for import into spreadsheet).
+  - Add option to place server info in CSV format for import into spreadsheet.
-  - Add option to place server info into database (TBD)
-  - Add functionality to import [Server Configuration Profile](http://en.community.dell.com/techcenter/extras/m/white_papers/20269601).

 ## Prerequisites

-  - PowerEdge 12G/13G servers only
+  - PowerEdge 12G/13G servers only (not tested in 14G yet, but should work)
   - Minimum iDRAC 7/8 FW 2.40.40.40
-  - SMB share to place Server Configuration Profile files
+  - SMB share to place SCP files
   - [jq](https://stedolan.github.io/jq/) JSON parser

 ## Limitations and Disclaimers

-  - This module is for demonstration purposes only.
+  - For now, these modules are for demonstration purposes only.

 ## Support